SamJoan/HTS-702-2018-CTF/challenge-4/writeup.md

 adb shell am start -n "$pkg/$act"
 ```

 With all the setup out of the way, we can now open the application.
-What a pain!
+Awesome!
 Let's run the script and see the output of the emulator:

 ```
 $ chmod +x setup.sh